0xzhiqi/zorapad/README.md

 #### 1. **Story Token Creation**

-- Uses `createCoin` function from Zora's Coin v4
+- Uses `createCoin` function from Zora's Coin v4 SDK
+- Authors can define custom token names and symbols
 - Each story created in launch-new-novel page gets its own ERC-20 token with ETH as the base currency
-- Authors define custom token names and symbols

 #### 2. **Token Trading**

-- Uses `tradeCoin` function from Zora's Coin v4
+- Uses `tradeCoin` function from Zora's Coin v4 SDK
 - Built-in trading interface accessible from the explore page
 - Buy/sell functionality with real-time price calculations

 #### 3. **Token Information**

-- Uses `getCoin` function from Zora's Coin v4
+- Uses `getCoin` function from Zora's Coin v4 SDK
 - Accessible from the explore and community pages
-- Real-time token data market capitalisation and trading volume and token holder distribution
+- Real-time token data on market capitalisation, trading volume and token holder distribution

 ## Custom Contract